TecknozBD/Hyper-Titan/document/detailed_architecture.md

 - [AXI to AXI Lite Bridge](#axi-to-axi-lite-bridge)
 - [AXI Converter](#axi-converter)

+These components are interconnected through advanced AXI-based links, enabling seamless data flow and efficient resource sharing across the SoC.
+This modular design allows for scalability and optimized performance tailored to specific application needs.

 ## Hyper-Titan Address Map

+The Hyper-Titan Address Map outlines the memory layout of the SoC, assigning unique address ranges to each component.
+This mapping is crucial for enabling efficient communication between software and hardware, preventing address conflicts, and facilitating proper resource allocation across the system.

 | Device                       | Base Address    | Ending Address  |
 | ---------------------------- | --------------- | --------------- |